Gaussian fluctuations and moderate deviations of eigenvalues in unitary invariant ensembles: Introduction and main results

-It is know that (cf. \cite{DKMVZ99}) for the Freud-type potential, $\mu_{V_n}$ is absolutely continues to the Lebesgue measure with the density function $\rho_{V_n}$. $\rho_{V_n}$ is also uniquely determined by the Euler-Lagrange equations below (cf. $(4.18)$, $(4.19)$ in \cite{DKMVZ99}) \\

-The main results are given below in Theorem \ref{Bulk-Thm} and Theorem \ref{Edge-Thm}, corresponding to the bulk and edge cases respectively.
+For Freud-type and uniform convex potentials, it is known (see \cite[(4.17)]{DKMVZ99}, \cite[(1.4),(1.5)]{DKMVZ99.0}) that $\mu_V$ has the density function $\rho_V$ supported on $[b,a]$.
+With suitable scaling, we may assume that $b=-1$ and $a=1$ without lose of generality.
+The density function $\rho_{V}$ can be also characterized by the Euler-Lagrange equations below (cf. \cite[(4.18), (4.19)]{DKMVZ99}, \cite[(1.10), (1.11)]{DKMVZ99.0})